icgc-dcc/dcc-docs/docs/download/downloading_data.md

 1. Obtain dbGaP access and an NIH eRA Commons account (refer to instructions [here](https://gdc.cancer.gov/access-data/obtaining-access-controlled-data))
 2. Download the [GDC Data Transfer Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool)
 3. Once you have obtained controlled data access from dbGaP, you will need to download your access authentication token from the GDC Data Portal.
-Refer to GDC documnetation [here](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload/#obtaining-an-authentication-token-for-data-downloads) for instructions.
+Refer to GDC documentation [here](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload/#obtaining-an-authentication-token-for-data-downloads) for instructions.
-4. Save the GDC authentication token in a text file
+4. Save the GDC authentication token in a text file (example: `gdc-user-token.txt`)

 #### Download Data Instructions

 1. Find your data of interest in the [Data Repository](https://dcc.icgc.org/repositories) by selecting `GDC` repository.
-Click on "Download Files" and download the manifest file
+Click on `Download Files` and download the manifest file

     ![Download-GDC-Manifest](images/download-gdc-manifest.png)